bentomhall/nih-system/homebrewery/core.homebrew.md

 A band of adventurers sneaks up on a bandit camp, springing from the trees to attack them.
 A gelatinous cube glides down a dungeon passage, unnoticed by the adventurers until the cube engulfs one of them.
 In these situations, one side of the battle gains surprise over the other.

 The GM determines who might be surprised, based on their understanding of the situation.
 If neither side tries to be stealthy, they automatically notice each other.
 If there is remaining uncertainty about who, if anyone, is surprised, the GM compares the Dexterity (Stealth) checks of anyone hiding with the passive Wisdom (Perception) score of each creature on the opposing side.
 Any character or monster that doesn't notice a threat is surprised at the start of the encounter.
 They roll initiative and take their turn as normal.
 The condition automatically ends at the end of the surprised person's first turn.
 A member of a group can be surprised even if the other members aren't.
-For an example of this, see the Appendix surprise

 Surprise generally requires that all attackers are hidden from the target.
 In exceptional circumstances, the GM might allow surprise in cases where the outbreak of hostilities is completely unexpected (such as an assassin pulling a hidden dagger at a peaceful ball).
 In social situations like the one mentioned, the GM might call for a Charisma (Stealth) check (in addition to any Dexterity (Sleight of Hand) checks necessary to conceal the weapon in the first place).
 Surprise is rare if both sides are openly wearing weapons or bearing spell foci and are interacting.